shpangit/Corex_torch/README.md

 - corex_visualization.py: plotly based tools to show results in form of graph.
 - data: folder containing the dataset of S&P500 components.
 - Corex example on SP500.ipynb: Jupyter notebook with an example of using CorEx for clustering the assets.
+- requirements.txt: list of dependecy for pip installation

 *corex.py* and *corex_torch.py* have same structure.